 A remote team works staying outside your office miles away with just their machine in front of them.
-They are not that privileged where they could go up and grab a coffee with their immediate team members or just indulge in casual talks.
+They are not that privileged to grab a coffee with their immediate team members or indulge in casual talks.

-No one likes to be left alone especially when you’re actually a part of a team.
+No one likes to be left alone, especially when you’re a part of a team.

-This is why you should encourage all your virtual employee to be a part of a virtual community.
-Such a virtual community would play a great role in bridging the gap between the virtual team members.
-Also, make sure that this community is up 24/7 so that employees working from different time zones don’t feel being left out or isolated.
+This is why you should encourage all your virtual employees to be a part of a virtual community.
+Such a virtual community would play a significant role in bridging the gap between the virtual team members.
+Also, make sure that this community is up 24/7 so that employees working from different time zones don’t feel left out or isolated.

 3. Provide them with the Resources and Unique Benefits

-Your virtual workers help you cut the cost on your tangible resources like various physical office amenities.
-They might be working for you from anywhere helping your organisation grow.
+Your virtual workers help you cut the cost of your tangible resources like various physical office amenities.
+They might be working for you from anywhere, helping your organization grow.
 Therefore, it’s your responsibility to provide them with resources that are necessary for their work.

 Here, I’m not asking you to parcel out the entire office setup to their addresses.